mkinach/cheatsheets/python-cheatsheet.md

     # the first parameter to a class method is the class itself (note that
     # the word 'class' is reserved so we use 'cls')
     def kids(cls):
-        print("A has", cls.count, "objects.") # could have used A.count instead
+        print("A has", cls.count, "objects.") # could also have used A.count instead

 easy_A = A()
 breezy_A = A()